Humboldt-WI/blog/content/research/instruction/Manual.md

 <br>
 ## 5) Code Integration Tool: Gist

-Exporting the Jupyter Notebook into Gist involves following steps:
+Exporting the Jupyter Notebook into Gist involves the following steps:

 1. Download the ipynb file
 2. Open it with a text editor